fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 ### Publications
 * From giant clumps to clouds - II.
 The emergence of thick disc kinematics from the conditions of star formation in high redshift gas rich galaxies, [MNRAS](https://ui.adsabs.harvard.edu/abs/2021arXiv211013165V/abstract), March 2022
+* Stellar cluster formation in a Milky Way-sized galaxy at z>4 - I. The proto-globular cluster population and the imposter amongst us, [Submitted to MNRAS](https://ui.adsabs.harvard.edu/abs/2022arXiv221004915V/abstract), October 2022

 ### Talks
 * Proto-Globular Clusters Properties at the dawn of galaxy formation, 3 Oct 2022